-The Qsep1™ is a single-channel CGE system, designed to be utilized in mobile labs (operated at 12 V DC), which provides a complete biotechnology solution for field applications.
+The Qsep1™-PLUS is a single-channel CE system, designed to be utilized in small throughput or mobile labs (operated at 12 V DC), which provides a complete biotechnology solution also for field applications.

 This product is no longer in stock

-The Qsep1 instrument is comprised of a capillary gel electrophoresis (CGE) core integrated with a high sensitivity LED-induced fluorescence (LEDIF) detector and 1-to-8 well auto-sampler.
+The Qsep1-PLUS instrument features a capillary gel electrophoresis (CG) core integrated with a high sensitivity LED-induced fluorescence detector and 1~16 well auto-sampler.
 The replaceable gel-cartridge automatically regenerates the capillary gel between runs and can be utilized for up to 200 sample injections providing robust and superior results for all kinds of molecular genetic analysis applications.

-The Qsep1, with a variety of replaceable gel-cartridge kits is specifically designed for DNA, RNA and Protein analysis providing reproducible and accurate test results in minutes.
+The Qsep1-PLUS, with a variety of replaceable gel-cartridge kits is specifically designed for DNA, RNA and Protein analysis providing reproducible and accurate test results in minutes.

-The Qsep1 comes with Q-Analyzer software which has a simple-to-use User Interface (UI) that delivers consistent and high-precision data analysis and data export functions helping users to turn molecular biology into “Moving” biology.
+The Qsep1-PLUS comes with Q-Analyzer software which offers a simple-to-use user interface that delivers consistent and high-precision data analysis and data export functions helping users to turn molecular biology into “Moving” biology.

 Capillary electrophoresis (CE) is an instrumental approach to gel-electrophoresis, whose greatest advantage is its diverse range of applications.
 CE technology is commonly utilized by the biotech labs as a reliable, high resolution, and a highly sensitive tool.
 It is applied for protein, carbohydrate & DNA-related analysis such as oligonucleotides analysis, DNA sequencing, and dsDNA fragments analysis.